harvard-cs205/CS205-Spring2017-Projects/README.md

 ### The parallel software solution
 - should be implemented on a heterogenous  distributed memory architecture with either a many-core or a multi-core compute node and  evaluated on 8 compute nodes (note: each compute node on Odyssey is a multi-core with 32 (or 64) cores or with a manycore GPU with hundreds of cores).
-- as a  hybrid parallel program in either i) MPI+OpenMP or ii) MPI+OpenAcc (or CUDA ) or iii) Spark+?
+- as a  hybrid parallel program in either i) MPI+OpenMP ii) MPI+OpenAcc (or CUDA ) iii) PGAS + X iv) Spark
-- and  its performance evaluated  on large data sets to  demonstrate both weak and strong scaling using appropriate metrics (throughput, efficiency, iso-efficiency).
+- its performance evaluated  on large data sets to  demonstrate both weak and strong scaling using appropriate metrics (throughput, efficiency, iso-efficiency).
 - and should solve a problem for a  non-trivial computation graph and with hierarchical parallelism.

+## Advanced concepts and technologies
+To create novel parallel software solutions, or to undertake a research oriented outcome,  you can make use of advanced concepts and technology that was explored in the course.
+Implementations in the form of libraries and open source software  are available to build niche applications on top of it:
+- ‘Cutting edge’ P100 GPU architecture at 10 TeraFlops throughput from National resource (https://www.xsede.org/).
+Create an account in the XSEDE portal https://portal.xsede.org/ if you wish to go down the MPI+ OpenAcc path in the project.
+- Communication avoiding algorithms  to achieve strong scaling (to be installed on Odyssey).
+- Polyhedral model software to synthesise tiled parallel programs (OpenMP). https://sourceforge.net/projects/pocc/
+- Parallel algorithm formulation in the semi-ring (libraries).

-### Project Deliverables
+## Project Deliverables
 1. Web site
    * Introduction
-   * End-to-end application
+   * Background of end-to-end application
-   * Description of parallel software solution with links to code repository
+   * Technical description of parallel software solution with links to code repository
    * Application scaling plots (weak and strong scaling)
 2. Software with evaluation data sets (on Github repo)
 3. Presentation to the class and staff